-- Maintaining information about the MTFC on the Partnership Development Website; - Attending and presenting at meetings throughout the state to educate partners; and - Preparing newsletters to communicate activity to potential customers.
+- Maintaining information about the MTFC on the Partnership Development Website, which was revamped in fiscal year 2019; - Attending and presenting at meetings throughout the state to educate partners; and - Preparing newsletters to communicate activity to potential customers.

-There were no new financial policies that significantly impacted the financial statements for the fiscal year ended June 30, 2018.
+There were no new financial policies that significantly impacted the financial statements for the fiscal year ended June 30, 2019; however, the loan policy was revised to limit the term of loans up to 15 years.
+This change in policy helps mitigate the risk associated with longer term borrowings.